GEOF-OSGL/OSMPoliticalMap/README.md

 # OSMPoliticalMap
-Automaticaly generate World Political Map in QGIS from OpenStreetMap planet file (see example map https://github.com/GEOF-OSGL/OSMPoliticalMap/blob/master/World_political_map_A0_Croatian.pdf) .
+Automatically generate the World Political Map in QGIS from the OpenStreetMap planet file (see example map https://github.com/GEOF-OSGL/OSMPoliticalMap/blob/master/World_political_map_A0_Croatian.pdf) .

-Set of bash and Python scripts for automatic generation of wall world political map in small scale (e.g. 1:30 000 000 for A0 paper).
-Map created is defined as QGIS project, and all data are stored in ESRI shapefiles.
+Set of bash and Python scripts for automatic generation of a wall world political map in small scale (e.g. 1:30 000 000 for A0 paper).
+The map created is being defined as a QGIS project, and all data are stored in ESRI shapefiles.

 ![alt tag](osm_political_map.png)

-This project intents to investigate how OpenStreetMap (OSM) planet file can be used for generating small scale "classical" maps, with example of World Political Map.
+This project intents to investigate how the OpenStreetMap (OSM) planet file can be used for generating small scale "classical" maps, with the example of the World Political Map.

-Main challanges are automated cartographic generalisation, as well as getting appropriate data from OSM for desired map.
-Processes will be improved in order to achieve better final result and performance.
-Also, inconsistencies in or missing OSM data are detected when data is processed which then can lead to edits in OSM.
+The main challenges are automated cartographic generalisation, as well as getting appropriate data from OSM for the desired map.
+The processes will be improved in order to achieve a better final result and performance.
+Also, inconsistencies in or missing OSM data are detected when data is being processed, which then can lead to edits in OSM.

-Resulting map is a very good starting point for creating final map, since program automate many tasks in map creation and reduce time to get desired final world political map.
+The resulting map is a very good starting point for creating a final map, since the program automates many tasks in map creation and reduces time to get the desired final World Political Map.

-User can set map projection, map scale and map language.
+The user can set map projection as well as map scale and map language.

 # Warning
 Running these scripts require downloading OSM planet file (~50GB) and filtering data from it (extra ~100GB needed).
-Whole process of map generation can take many hours (~6 hrs in tested environment) on standard PC.
+The whole process of map generation can take many hours (~6 hrs in tested environment) on a standard PC.

 # Tested environment:
 Debian GNU/Linux 8 (jessie) 64-bit,